1,425 total views, 9 views today

 I’m now spending less money than I ever did when I hired VAs to distribute my content (probably about half) but my results have significantly improved.
 I would not hesitate to recommend Google Display for content marketers.
 There are still plenty of thought experiments that I am running as I attempt to whittle this into a really efficient process.
 Namely:

 1) What is the best type of Google Ads Display banner for content marketing?
-(At this stage all my experiments are pointing to Responsive Display)
+(At this stage all my experiments are pointing to Responsive Display, although mixing it up with some higher quality banners is a nice idea)

 2) What is the most efficient process for setting up Display for content marketing?
 (I’ve created a process – would anyone be interested in a small course on this?)